flow123d/docker-config/README.md

 How to build new images?

-1. Set new version of images, according to the Flow123d version they are meant to be used first time:
+1. Set new version of images, according to the first Flow123d version that will use them.

     ```
     makefile: images_version=X.Y.Z